LCAD Budgets Total $5.73 MM / Year

 Texas property owners should protest annually since It is a great way to slow the growth of government spending (of your money).

-Lubbock CAD FTEs Assigned to the Property Appraisal
+FTEs Assigned to Property Appraisal